Bernhard Heine

-Bernhard Heine (20 August 1800, Schramberg (Black Forest) – 31 July 1846, Glockenthal near Thun (Switzerland)) was a German physician, bone specialist and the inventor of the osteotome, a medical tool for cutting bones.
+Bernhard Heine (20 August 1800, Schramberg (Black Forest) – 31 July 1846, Glockenthal near Thun (Switzerland)) was a German medical doctor, bone specialist and the inventor of the osteotome, a medical tool for cutting bones.

 Apprenticeship in Würzburg

 Bernhard Heine was born on 20 August 1800, the son of a tanner in Schramberg.
 At the age of ten (according to other references, thirteen) years he was apprenticed to his uncle Johann Georg Heine in Würzburg as an orthopaedic mechanic.
 Without any enrolment he later attended lectures in medicine at the University of Würzburg.

 After a number of journeys he took over his own department in his uncle's orthopaedic institute.
 When Johann Georg moved to the Netherlands in 1829, Bernhard - together with his cousin Joseph Heine - became the head of the Würzburg institution.

 In 1837 Bernhard Heine married his cousin (Johann Georg's daughter) Anna Heine (born 1801).

 Inventing the osteotome

 In 1830, after years of research and development, Heine presented a medical tool to his colleagues.
 It was a "bone saw", which he called the "osteotome", and which revolutionized surgical treatment.
 His invention was a great success among medical experts all over Europe.
 Heine travelled to other parts of Germany, and to France and Russia to present it to other surgeons.
 In 1836 a doctoral thesis on the "Osteotome and its application" was published in Munich.